-- a) if the opponent turns away from the blocker when contact is imminent, or; - b) if both of the blocker's hands are on the opponent's side.
+- (a) if a player is making a personal attempt to recover a loose ball; - (b) if the opponent turns away from the blocker when contact is imminent; - (c) if both of the blocker's hands are on the opponent's side.
+(If either hand is on the back, it is a foul.)

 A Block Below the Waist is when the initial contact with any part of the blocker's body is below the waist of an opponent, other than the runner, who has one or both feet on the ground.
 A blocker who makes contact above the waist and then slides below the waist has not blocked below the waist.
-If an opponent uses his hands to ward off a block, and the blocker contacts the opponent below the waist, it is not a block below the waist unless the blocker is obviously intending to deliver a low block.
+If an opponent uses his hands to ward off a block creating contact below the waist, it is not a block below the waist.